 Keeping animals can be fun.
 But they can impact on neighbours.
 Find out about the rules on where animals can be kept, how many can stay on a piece of land and your responsibilities as an animal carer.

 Animals are an important part of any community.
-But if you plan to keep them on your land, there are issues of which you must be aware of, especially where these concern their care, control and responsibilities that you have as an animal manager and owners.
+But if you plan to keep them on your land, there are issues of which you must be aware of, especially where this concerns the care, control and responsibilities that you have as an animal manager and owners.
 Poor management and inappropriate care can impact on amenity of your neighbours in terms of noise, odours, property damage, health and safety.

 Poultry (including chickens)